cljs-oss/canary/readme.md

 It builds compiler jar, uploads it and then runs exercises of individual projects in parallel (we call them tasks).
 Finally it waits for task results and generates a report for archiving.

-Typically you don't run canary script on local machine but rather invoke it on some machine in the cloud.
+Typically you don't run canary script on your local machine but rather invoke it on some machine in the cloud.
 For your convenience a new job can be triggered by committing an empty commit into the [jobs branch](https://github.com/cljs-oss/canary/tree/jobs).
 Travis machine will then execute canary script possibly triggering more child Travis builds for individual project tasks.
 At the end, results are generated and archived in the [results branch](https://github.com/cljs-oss/canary/tree/results).